-Rape and Sexual Abuse Support Centre for adults, children and young people in Cheshire and Merseyside delivering services to Cheshire victims for a number of years.
+Victims bereaved or seriously injured in road traffic collisions delivering services to Cheshire victims for a number of years.
 Funding is provided to support the National Road Victim Service providing a caseworker (paid specialists) to road victims wherever they live, via police and self-referrals.
 The service looks to triage needs, provide safe end-to end care from day one and is trauma-informed.
 In addition, Brake provides victim information via their bereavement packs which are distributed by police to all bereaved families in Cheshire.
 This process is a long-established approved Police practice and last year 150 of these packs were provided to family liaison officers in Cheshire.